Republic: Ambiguities

 The distinction between a republic and a monarchy is not always clear.
 The constitutional monarchies of the former British Empire and Western Europe today have almost all real political power vested in the elected representatives, with the monarchs only holding either theoretical powers, no powers or rarely used reserve powers.
 Real legitimacy for political decisions comes from the elected representatives and is derived from the will of the people.
 While hereditary monarchies remain in place, political power is derived from the people as in a republic.
 These states are thus sometimes referred to as crowned republics.

 Terms such as "liberal republic" are also used to describe all of the modern liberal democracies.

 There are also self-proclaimed republics that act similarly to absolute monarchies with absolute power vested in the leader and passed down from father to son.
-North Korea and Syria are two notable examples where a son has inherited political control.
-Neither of these states are officially monarchies.
+North Korea and the former Ba'athist Syria are two notable examples where a son has inherited political control.
+Neither of these states are or were officially monarchies.
 There is no constitutional requirement that power be passed down within one family, but it has occurred in practice.

 There are also elective monarchies where ultimate power is vested in a monarch, but the monarch is chosen by some manner of election.
 A current example of such a state is Malaysia where the Yang di-Pertuan Agong is elected every five years by the Conference of Rulers composed of the nine hereditary rulers of the Malay states, and the Vatican City-State, where the pope is selected by cardinal-electors, currently all cardinals under the age of 80.
 While rare today, elective monarchs were common in the past.
 The Holy Roman Empire is an important example, where each new emperor was chosen by a group of electors.
 Islamic states also rarely employed primogeniture, instead relying on various forms of election to choose a monarch's successor.

 The Polish–Lithuanian Commonwealth had an elective monarchy, with a wide suffrage of some 500,000 nobles.
 The system, known as the Golden Liberty, had developed as a method for powerful landowners to control the crown.
 The proponents of this system looked to classical examples, and the writings of the Italian Renaissance, and called their elective monarchy a rzeczpospolita, based on res publica.